Skip to main content

 Why it matters

-Texas Ratios above 100% historically correlate with elevated bank failure risk — coined by analyst Gerald Cassidy of RBC after observing the pattern in failed 1980s Texas banks.
+Texas Ratios above 100% historically correlate with elevated bank failure risk.
+The metric was developed in the 1980s by bank analyst Gerard Cassidy, who observed the pattern in failed Texas banks.
 The ratio is valuable because it captures the relationship between loss severity and loss-absorbing capacity in a single number.

 How to interpret